 Black History at Hagley

 Below are links to exhibits, projects, interviews, and articles related to Black American history at the Hagley Library.
-We are proud of the work we have done to highlight issues of diversity in our collections and look forward to doing more.
+We look forward to doing more work to highlight issues of diversity in our collections.

 HISTORY MAKERS